-Applicants are advised to refer to the program-specific requirements in the current version of the CHFA/DOH Consolidated Application (ConApp) for complete requirements, which may vary by program and/or funding source.
+Applicants are further advised to refer to the program-specific requirements in the current version of the CHFA/DOH ConApp for complete requirements, which may vary by program and/or funding source.
 Documentation will be reviewed for acceptability by CHFA and/or its designee(s) and the Interagency Council on Supportive Housing and Homelessness (IACSH).

-Additionally, applicants seeking an allocation of tax credits are advised that in accordance with the Low-Income Housing Tax Credit (LIHTC) Qualified Allocation Plan (QAP), each applicant will be required to "affirm its commitment, by certifying in writing to give preference in its tenant selection plan to eligible households on waiting lists of the public housing authority(ies) (PHA) in the local market area unless HUD regulations prohibit such preference...".
-However, there is one exception for applicants proposing to include units of permanent supportive housing.
+Additionally, applicants seeking an allocation of tax credits are advised that in accordance with the LIHTC Qualified Allocation Plan (QAP), each applicant will be required to "affirm its commitment, by certifying in writing to give preference in its tenant selection plan to eligible households on waiting lists of the public housing authority(ies) (PHA) in the local market area unless HUD regulations prohibit such preference...".
+However, please note the following exceptions for applicants proposing to include units of Supportive Housing.

-An applicant may include a preference of higher priority in the tenant selection plan for the proposed development's permanent supportive housing units.
-For these units, an applicant shall affirm its commitment, by certifying in writing to give preference in its tenant selection plan for its permanent supportive housing units to eligible households on waiting lists of the Coordinated Access Network (CAN) in the local market area unless HUD regulations prohibit such preference.
+An applicant may include a preference of higher priority in the tenant selection plan for the proposed development's Supportive Housing units.
+For these units, an applicant shall affirm its commitment, by certifying in writing to give preference in its tenant selection plan for its Supportive Housing units to eligible households